Sustainability at Whitecroft

 Making a difference on our doorstep

 As part of our sustainability drive we wanted to support a local project that would make a positive difference.
 We’ve chosen the Lancashire Wildlife Trust because of their work restoring peatlands in our local area.
 Peatlands store 3.2 billion tonnes of carbon globally, twice as much as all of the world’s forests.
 They also play an important part in preserving the natural habitat for rare and endangered wildlife and plants.
-Our donation will help towards local peat restoration projects and give us the opportunity to get out and about with the Trust to experience the restoration process first hand.
-In September 2022 employees will be taking part in our first ‘Welly Workout’ organised by the Trust.
-Keep an eye on our news section to see how it goes.
+Our employees have been supporting The Lancashire Wildlife Trust on their peatland restoration project at Little Woolden Moss since 2022.
+They have been helping with a variety of tasks, including path clearing, planting sphagnum moss, and transplanting cotton grass.

 Manufacturing responsibly and sustainably

 By manufacturing in the UK and sourcing materials as locally as we can, we limit our carbon footprint and reduce it whenever possible.
 Achieving ever greater sustainability is a never-ending process.
-We’re currently measuring our scope 1 and 2, emissions and making changes to those things we can control.
+To reach our targets we have defined concrete activities that we will continue working on until we have reached science-based net-zero.
 This can be seen in the energy saving improvements we’re making in our manufacturing.
 Currently 100% of the electricity we use on-site comes from renewable sources and we have future plans to add photovoltaic panels to our 10,000sqm facility, enabling us to generate our own electricity.
 And we’ll continue to find new and better ways to manufacture responsibly and sustainably.

 Working to eliminate waste